Assylum-Labs/hermis/packages/adapter-base/README.md

 ### Core Functions

-- `getStandardWalletAdapters()`: Get all available standard wallet adapters
+- `getStandardWalletAdapters()`: Get all available standard wallet adapters including ones passed as an arguement
 - `initAdapters(adapters)`: Initialize adapters for use
 - `selectAdapter(walletName)`: Select a wallet adapter by name
 - `getWalletAdapters(readyState)`: Get adapters filtered by ready state